timmahrt/pysle/README.rst

 Version History
 ================

+Ver 2.2

+- the ISLEdict is now bundled with pysle--no need to download it separately!

+- loading the isleDict is ~10% faster

+Ver 2.1 (May 31, 2020)

+- add transcribe function, given a word or series of words, get a possible pronunciation;
+  see examples/isletool_examples.py

 Ver 2.0 (May 27, 2020)

 - cleaned up the api a little, including some functions that weren't usable